 My research focusses on the atmospheres of planets orbiting other stars (exoplanets).
 I use spectroscopic observations to determine their physical and chemical properties.

-Characterising exoplanets is the key to understanding how they form and evolve.
-I am developing observational techniques that will be used in the future to target habitable planets and recognise potential signatures of life.
+Characterising exoplanets is key to understanding how they form and evolve.
+My group is developing observational techniques that will be used in the future to target habitable planets and recognise potential signatures of life.

 An up-to-date list of scientific publications can be found here (link to SAO/NASA Astrophysics Data System).